MP Estate Planning UK

 Property Value Considerations

-By carefully considering your property ownership structure and its value, you can make informed decisions to minimize your tax liability.
-We can help you understand how to structure your property ownership to achieve property tax exemption or reduce your inheritance tax burden.
+By carefully considering your property ownership structure and its value, you can make informed decisions to minimise your IHT liability.
+We can help you understand how to restructure your property ownership — whether through severing a joint tenancy, transferring property into trust, or using a combination of strategies — to achieve the most tax-efficient outcome for your family.

 The Role of Inheritance Tax Thresholds